-What does Chemo Limo mean?
+What do you think Chemo Limo means?

 Regina Spektor: Chemo Limo Meaning